clearlinux/clear-linux-documentation/source/clear-linux/concepts/restart.rst

 :command:`clr-service-restart` functionality
 ********************************************

-The most typical reasons to restart a service daemon include:
+Typical reasons to restart a service daemon include:

 * A new version replaces the executable file itself.
 * A new version replaces a library component used by a service daemon.